-Teachers in the EYFS deliver an exceptional early years curriculum through a core book approach.
-Activities are planned around a selection of carefully chosen, experience-rich, core texts which make links to all seven areas of the learning and development specified in the statutory framework for the early years foundation stage.
-Long term plans ensure coverage of key concepts throughout the Early Years Foundation Stage and medium term plans ensure the learning intentions for each half term are rigorously sequenced ensuring the children develop strong foundations for future learning.
 Ongoing observations and assessments are an integral part of the teaching and learning process and help to ensure that children are making progress towards the Early Learning Goals.
 Observations and assessments of each child's achievements and interests are made by staff who then plan for their next steps in learning.
-These observations and assessments inform planning so that relevant activities and opportunities are provided for each child.
-Pupils' learning is record using the online platform 'Tapestry'.
-Photos and samples of children's recorded work are annotated by practitioners to highlight the learning that takes place.
-Parents and children are encouraged to contribute towards their Tapesty journal.
+Pupils' learning is recorded using the online platform 'Tapestry'; photos and samples of children's recorded work are annotated by practitioners to highlight the learning that takes place.
+Parents and children are encouraged to contribute towards their Tapestry journal.
 Feedback on progress made and next steps in learning is shared with children verbally.
 This is also shared with parents on a regular basis.